 As explained in the previous module, when radiation interacts with matter, electrons are removed from atoms through the process called ionization.
 When the energy of the radiation is not strong enough, electron excitation (jumps from lower shells to upper shells) may occur.
 The excitation of molecules or breaking of molecular bonds can also occur, causing damage to living cells.
-When the energy of radiation is large enough to produce ionizations, the radiation is called ionizing radiation.
+When the energy of radiation is large enough to produce ionization, the radiation is called ionizing radiation.
 Otherwise, it is called non-ionizing radiation.

 When dealing with the interaction of gamma and X-rays in air, the term exposure is used.
 Exposure measures the electric charge (positive or negative) produced by electromagnetic radiation in a unit mass of air, at normal atmospheric conditions.